 Red Alert: Nigeria Braces For Flood Threat Across 11 States

-The warning, issued by the National Flood Early Warning Centre under the Ministry of Environment, paints a sobering picture: swelling waters from the River Niger, River Benue, and River Gongola could spill into surrounding communities, submerging homes, farmlands, and critical infrastructure.
+The National Flood Early Warning Centre (NFEWC), under the Ministry of Environment, said rising water levels in Rivers Niger, Benue, and Gongola could overflow their banks, submerging homes, farmlands, and vital infrastructure.

-According to the notice signed by Usman Abdullahi Bokani, Director of the Erosion, Flood and Coastal Zone Management Department, the threat zones span the country’s north, central belt, and delta region.
+According to Usman Abdullahi Bokani, Director of the Erosion, Flood, and Coastal Zone Management Department, the high-risk zones cut across the northern, central, and delta regions of the country.

 Adamawa State: Ganye, Natubi